-- Regression is typically needed to estimate ATE. - Borrowing information lightly leads to high bias but low variance. - Borrowing information heavily leads to low bias but high variance. - The risk (based on a loss function) allows us to score estimators on their bias and variance. - Super learner uses cross-validation to choose the estimator with the best risk. - Oracle inequalities establish that super learner is essentially as close to the truth as the oracle estimator. - Nested cross-validation provides a useful tool for assessing the performance of the super learner itself.
+- Regression is typically needed to estimate ATE. - Borrowing information lightly leads to high bias but low variance. - Borrowing information heavily leads to low bias but high variance. - The risk allows us to score estimators on their bias and variance. - Super learner uses cross-validation to choose the estimator with the best risk. - Oracle inequalities establish that super learner is essentially as close to the truth as the oracle estimator. - Nested cross-validation provides a useful tool for assessing the performance of the super learner itself.